 Visitors are required to purchase an honor system pass daily ($3 Maryland residents; $5 out-of-state visitors).
-Military Veterans are admitted to Maryland State Parks for half price ($1.50 Maryland residents; $2.50 out-of-state visitors).
-Military Veterans are also admitted free of charge on Veteran's Day.
+Active duty military personnel and veterans are admitted to the park free of charge.

 A park pass can be obtained from an Honor Box, located in each of the five designated parking lots.
 An annual pass ($75 Maryland residents; $100 out-of-state visitors) can be obtained from the park office.
 The annual pass may be displayed on the dashboards of all vehicles registered to the same household.